ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 Colours
 -------

-Combo# (Integer List) is a list of three numbers, each from 0 - 255 defining an RGB color.
+Combo# (Integer List) is a list of three numbers, each from 0 - 255 defining an RGB colour.

 `Combo1 : 245,245,245`